How Much Does a Plastic Injection Mold Cost? Complete 2026 Pricing Guide

 - High-cavity count (16+ cavities)

-- Intricate geometries and undercuts
+- Intricate geometries, undercuts, and side actions

-- Precision tolerances (±0.05mm)
+- Precision tolerances (±0.02mm to±0.05mm)

-- Specialized steel grades
+- Specialized premium steel grades (like S136 stainless steel)

 Key Factors Affecting Mold Cost